 Members of our department serve as regional and national authorities in clinical and anatomic pathology, as innovators in graduate student, medical student, and resident education, and as national and international authorities in both basic and translational research.
 The Pathology department is both a basic science and clinical department and provides comprehensive service in all aspects of laboratory medicine, as well as in surgical pathology and cytopathology.
 The department has recently embarked on a period of expansion which includes enhancement of our physical facilities, the acquisition of state of the art technology, the implementation of new initiatives in undergraduate and graduate education, and the development of new programs in clinical service and in research.

-The goal of the SUNY Stony Brook University Medical Center Department of Pathology Residency Training Program is to provide an excellent educational experience such that program graduates possess the knowledge, skill and attitude for the successful independent practice of pathology and for the life-long pursuit of learning.
+The goal of the Stony Brook Medicine Department of Pathology Residency Training Program is to provide an excellent educational experience such that program graduates possess the knowledge, skill and attitude for the successful independent practice of pathology and for the life-long pursuit of learning.
 Our program provides comprehensive training in anatomic pathology (AP) and clinical pathology (CP), combined or individually, as well as in research and education.

 The majority of our residents choose combined AP and CP training; however, we also offer AP only and CP only training tracks.
 The combined AP/CP program consists of an integrated four-year program.
 During the first two years the residents are exposed to the major divisions of anatomic and clinical pathology.
 The first year focuses on AP training, including surgical pathology and autopsy, with one to two CP rotations.
 The second year is composed primarily of CP rotations.